 - Pour glaze over ham and cook on high for 4 hours, or low for 6.

 - Serve immediately.

 Feel free to increase the ham size as long as it fits easily in your slow cooker, the glaze can easily be doubled for larger hams.
-Cook time does not change as ham is precooked.
+Cook ham until internal temperature reaches 140 degrees Fahrenheit.